Resources

 4 Types of Distributed Antenna Systems – Active, Passive, Hybrid & Digital

-Distributed antenna systems are used to extend public cellular wireless network coverage throughout a large area of building.
+Distributed antenna systems are used to extend public cellular wireless network coverage throughout large buildings.

-DAS systems don’t generate signal; they capture the signal from somewhere and distribute it throughout the building.
-The performance depends mainly on the type of technology employed.
+DAS systems don’t generate signals; they capture signals from a source and distribute them within the building.
+The performance mainly depends on the type of technology employed.

-They amplify the signal and extend its coverage to distribute it throughout the area.
-Depending on your signal boosting needs, you may need different types of DAS.
+They amplify the signal and extend its coverage throughout the area.
+Depending on your signal boosting needs, different types of DAS may be required.

-Understanding different types of distributed antenna systems and your coverage requirements is important to choose the right solution.
+Understanding the different types of distributed antenna systems and your coverage requirements is crucial to choosing the right solution.
 Let us dive deeper to understand the different types of DAS systems:

 1. Passive DAS

 Passive DAS uses components such as coaxial cables, couplers, and splitters.
-This system is mostly used in small and medium sized buildings.
+This system is mostly used in small and medium-sized buildings.
 It is easier to install and maintain.
-When designing a passive DAS calculation of link budgets plays a pivotal role to ensure the output power is equal at each antenna.
+When designing a passive DAS, calculating link budgets is crucial to ensure the output power is equal at each antenna.

 • Easier to maintain compared to other DAS systems.

-• No need for extra expensive equipment for installation.
+• No need for additional expensive equipment for installation.

 Cons